Euro 2024: Spain beat France 2-1 to reach final – DW – 07/09/2024

 Didier Deschamps' side took an early lead in Munich, picking up their first goal from open play, as captain Kylian Mbappe's cross was headed in by Randal Kolo Muani at the back post.

-However, favorites Spain struck back through Yamal who cut inside before curling a swerving shot into off the left post.
+However, favorites Spain struck back with Yamal, who cut inside before curling a swerving shot into the net off the left post.

 And, the comeback was complete four minutes later as Dani Olmo drove into the box before striking his third goal of the competition.

-Spain will play the winners of the second semifinal between England and the Netherlands at the showpiece final on Sunday in Berlin.
+Spain will play the winners of Wednesday's second semifinal match between England and the Netherlands at the showpiece final on Sunday in Berlin.